DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-10-10-Some-useful-commands-with-files-and-folders-in-git.md

         Now, our files appear in the untracking files section.
 Then, we will remove directly that file.

-    - Finally, commit the remaining files.
+    - Finally, commit the remaining files and push them to the remote repository.

         ```bash
         git commit -m "message"

+        git push origin <branch-name>
         ```

 3. Remove files that are not tracked by the staging area